 Effect of Plugin Update on Your Website

-- the plugin could no longer be compatible with current WordPress version
+- the plugin could no longer be compatible with the current WordPress version

-- A bug could have been fixed in old plugin making a new one available.
+- A bug could have been fixed in the old plugin, making a new one available.

-So you can see that checking for plugin update is very important not just for your website improved performance but also for its security.
+So you can see that checking for plugin updates is very important not just for your website's improved performance but also for its security.
 Now there are a couple of things to do before you ever embark on any kind of update on your WordPress website or any other.

 Ensure you have a safe backup.
-This is extremely important and may be the best decision you ever too if there be a disaster and you are unable to find a fix.
+This is extremely important and may be the best decision you ever make if there is a disaster and you are unable to find a fix.
 The one thing you can do is to return your website to an earlier date.
 At least from there, you can start all over again.